arjunkapoor19/capstone-arjunkapoor/README.md

 - [DONE] Step 3 involves implementing a news fetching step that uses a web/news API or tool to retrieve articles for a given stock ticker and date range, with basic error handling.
 - [DONE] Step 4 involves designing prompt templates and structured output schemas for sentiment and event extraction from each news article.
 - [DONE] Step 5 involves creating a sentiment extraction node that runs the LLM on each article and stores structured sentiment + event tags in the LangGraph state.
-- [TODO] Step 6 involves implementing market data fetching (price history for the ticker over the same date range) and simple technical pattern detection logic (e.g., bullish/bearish moves, breakouts, reversals).
+- [DONE] Step 6 involves implementing market data fetching (price history for the ticker over the same date range) and simple technical pattern detection logic (e.g., bullish/bearish moves, breakouts, reversals).
 - [TODO] Step 7 involves writing correlation logic that maps news sentiment/events to detected market patterns (e.g., negative sentiment around dates where a bearish reversal occurs).
 - [TODO] Step 8 involves building a report generation node that turns the correlated data into a readable, structured textual report for the user.
 - [TODO] Step 9 involves connecting all nodes into a complete LangGraph workflow with proper state transitions from user input → news → analysis → patterns → report.